 Field research will be conducted from boats in the Gulf of Mexico dependent on weather and other conditions as determined by the Captain.
 The sole determination on continuing or cancelling a trip for the day lies with the Captain of the vessel.
 In the event of inclement weather, specimen dissections, lectures, and other activities will be conducted.
-In the event of inclement weather for 3 days or more during a single week, partial to full refunds will be determined by the directors.
+In the event of inclement weather for 3 days or more during a single week, partial to full credit for additional weeks will be determined by the directors.

 Weekly Itinerary - (Sunday through Saturday)